TmanTman/DrawToolPaperJS/README.txt

 This project aims to build a canvas editor with the paper js library.
+Live demo here: http://tmantechblog.com/testpaperjs/

+The structure of the program:

 index.html provides the bare bones necessary HTML elements